ShivangiSingh17/Java-Jet/README.md

 Example of clone() method is [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class%20and%20Objects.java).

 ### Java.lang.StringBuffer.appendCodePoint() Method *{RARELY USED}*
-This method is used to append the string representation of the codepoint argument.The syntax: public StringBuffer appendCodePoint(int cp).
+This method is used to append the string representation of the codepoint argument.
+The syntax followed is: public StringBuffer appendCodePoint(int cp).

 ###### Parameter: